Royal Commission into the Home Insulation Program: Operational matters and inquiries

 Allegations of fraud under the program were made, with three cases forwarded to the Australian Federal Police for investigation.
 In March 2010 the Federal Government announced a proposal to remove foil insulation or make it safe from 50,000 houses and undertake another 150,000 inspections.
 In March 2011, 35 search warrants were executed targeting alleged fraud by businesses and individuals in New South Wales, Queensland and Victoria.
 Climate Change and Energy Efficiency Minister, Greg Combet, stated that the Government would pursue those alleged unscrupulous operators who had fraudulently abused this program.

-The Auditor-General, Ian McPhee, identified shortcomings in the way the Department of the Environment, Water, Heritage and the Arts handled the program's implementation as it faced pressure from to establish the program during the height of the global financial crisis.
+The Auditor-General, Ian McPhee, identified shortcomings in the way the Department of the Environment, Water, Heritage and the Arts handled the program's implementation as it faced pressure from to establish the program during the height of the 2008 financial crisis.
 The report stated that the department requested the program be rolled out over five years but that this request was denied because of the desire to stimulate the economy and create jobs.
 McPhee also reported the department underestimated the level of risk involved in an unregulated industry which used inexperienced workers to install insulation in ceiling spaces.
 At its peak, demand for the program more than doubled original expectations.
 In his report, McPhee stated that as problems mounted, the then minister, Garrett, did not have his requests for information answered promptly and then, when it was provided, it was "overly optimistic" and contained factual errors.
 The Auditor-General did not make any recommendations because the program was closed by the time he reported.